 Teikametrics analyzed allof their clients’ keyword and associated performance data during a 4-month period in 2019 involving 6.5 million keywords and thousands of advertisers.

 The Keyword Trap

-Roughly 60% of all keywords received no clicks at all over the four-month period, and 97% received less than one click on average per day over the same period.
+They found that about 60% of all keywords got no clicks at all over the four-month period.
+97% received less than one daily click.

 The lesson to be learned here is that just throwing a bunch of keywords into the product’s hidden keywords on Amazon won’t result in striking gold.
 It requires tracking the performance on a regular basis, and re-allocating your ad dollars to the best performers–which may change over time.